 Equipment like Peloton bikes and Mirror devices boast some of the most impressive technology both for video streaming and personalized member fitness journeys on the market.

 With high-tech advancements to their benefit, these virtual fitness programs earned impressive credibility for offering gym-quality workouts paired with the bonus of at-home convenience.

 For example, Peloton, the undeniable leader of this new market segment, has inspired a new era of digital fitness for others to follow with its trademark spin bikes and treadmills.

-The company’s footprint is evidenced in its 2019 success – when it doubled its 2018 annual revenue to earn an astounding $719.2 million.
+The company’s footprint is evidenced in its 2020 success – when its sales surged by an astounding 172% as the pandemic bolstered the home fitness industry.

 Additionally, these programs stand out for featuring massive backlogs of strong video content as the engine of their technology, incorporating numerous styles of workouts, trainers, skill proficiencies, and more.